 The table below shows the free basic services, which constitute the basic social package offered by the municipality to indigent households, as per the approved Indigent Policy, of Mafube L.M.
 The indigent register is reviewed annually, to monitor and update the register.
-The total number of registered indigents in 2017/18 financial year is 4 601.
+The total number of registered indigents in 2019/20 financial year is 3 680.
+The current indigent policy was adopted by Mafube Municipality Council on the ordinary Council sitting of the 31st of May 2019

-TABLE: 27, STATUS OF FREE BASIC SERVICES
+TABLE: 37.
+STATUS OF FREE BASIC SERVICES

+TABLE: 97, GTATOG OF TREE BAGIO GET 0040/00 FINANCIAL VEAD

-SUPPLIER 2017/18 FINANCIAL YEAR
+SUPPLIER 2019/20 FINANCIAL YEAR

 Free Water Mafube LM

 Registered indigents 6 kl

 Free

 Free electricity Eskom & Rural maintenance

 To only registered indigents 50 kwh

 supplied by Rural maintenance 50 kwh

 Sewage basic Mafube LM Free to registered indigents

 Free refuse removal Mafube LM Free to registered indigents

-Income level for registration R 2 000.00 per month
+Income level for registration R 4 000.00 per month

 for indigent

-Number of registered 4 601
+Number of registered 3 680

 indigents